📞 (877) 459-5147

 • State licensing database cross-reference (BSIS, TDLR, DBPR, and others) for licensing guidance

-• Consumer Protection Bureau and FTC complaint data for scam-pattern identification
+• Consumer Protection Bureau and FTC complaint data for pricing-pattern research

 • State Attorney General consumer protection advisories